If you worked in any of these countries, you could be due a Tax Refund

 You are legally required to file a tax return if you owe money to the Canadian government.

-Earlier this year the Canadian tax filing deadline was extended to 1 June.
+Earlier this year the Canadian income tax return filing deadline was extended to 1 June.

 This deadline remains unchanged.